Vermeille/Torchelie/README.md

 <img src="https://github.com/Vermeille/Torchelie/blob/master/logo.png" height="200"/>

+Torchélie is a set of tools for pyTorch.
+It includes losses, optimizers, algorithms, utils, layers, models and training loops.

 Torchelie is currently very API unstable.
 Test at your own risks, and you should expect to update often and have many breaking changes, especially in high level features.